Simonstorms/Movie_Recommendation_System_and_Analysis/README.md

 This repository showcases an exploration of a movie dataset and a machine learning-based movie recommendation system.
 The project includes:

 1. **Movie Dataset Analysis**: Insights into genres, trends, ratings, and actors.
-2. **Movie Recommendation System**: A machine learning model to suggest movies based on user preferences.
+2. **Movie Recommendation System**: A content-based movie recommendation system that generates recommendations based on movie features including genres, themes, actors, and more.
+3. **Score Prediction**: A model that predicts movie ratings based on features such as genres, themes, and actors.

 ---